-During the nine months ended September 30, 2013, we used \$2.6 million in cash from investing activities.
-We used \$4.5 million in cash primarily associated with capital expenditures for the addition of functionality as part of our efforts to optimize specific parts of our technology at our Agri-Energy Facility, partially offset by a \$1.9 million sales tax refund that was received in connection with capital equipment purchases.
+During the three months ended March 31, 2014, we used \$2.9 million in cash from investing activities primarily associated capital expenditures at our Agri-Energy Facility, \$2.5 million of which was acquired during 2013.
+During the three months ended March 31, 2013, we used \$2.0 million in cash from investing activities primarily associated with capital expenditures for the addition of functionality as part of our efforts to optimize specific parts of our technology at our Agri-Energy Facility.